theo-for-you/blockchain_bridge/README.md

  - Sender checks listeners deposits and transactions to find a good listener

 ## Todo
+ - Add more data to the interfce (tx time, bridge amount, current address)
  - Add fees to the listeners